-- A. The Terri Standley Inspirational Member Award - Terri had a caring, loving heart and great skills with fiber.
+- A. The Terri Standley Inspirational Member Award - 1.
+Terri had a caring, loving heart and great skills with fiber.
 She generously shared herself and her knowledge with each of us in the guild without limitations and sometimes unknowingly to us. - 2.
 This award is given to a member who has been an inspiration to other Guild members.
 Inspiration may be broadly defined and may include terms such as thoughtfulness, kindhearted, a mentor, generous with his/her expertise and or time, a friend of the Guild. - 3.
-The amount of this award is \$100.00. - B. The Marjorie Erickson Memorial Award - This award was instituted to honor the memory of Marjorie and her lifelong commitment and generosity to the Guild as well as teaching weaving. - 2.
-Qualifying nominees will have completed the Beginning Weavers Class at least one year prior to the nomination and up to four years in the past.
-They will be current members of the Guild in good
+An appropriate candidate for this award - a.
+Has been an active Guild member for many years, - b.
+Supports the Guild and its members in many and various ways, - c.
+Participates in activities that support his/her skills, the skills of others, and the Guild as a whole, and - d.
+Is a friend to many and an inspiration to all. - 4.
+The amount of this award is \$100.00. - B. The Marjorie Erickson Memorial Award

-- standing, active in the Guild, and have continued their pursuit of weaving. - 3.
+- This award was instituted to honor the memory of Marjorie and her lifelong commitment and generosity to the Guild as well as teaching weaving. - Qualifying nominees will have completed the Beginning Weavers Class at least one year prior to the nomination and up to four years in the past.
+They will be current members of the Guild in good standing, active in the Guild, and have continued their pursuit of weaving. - 3.
 The amount of this award is \$250.00.